 Can supply cleaners around the clock |

-Hiring an independent cleaner is the cheapest option for most landlords, but not necessarily the best.
-That low vacation rental cleaning price may end up coming with hidden costs.
-Remember you’re cleaning your property for paying guests, and complaints about slow turnovers or subpar cleaning could cost you valuable bookings.
-Paying more for an established cleaning company usually means a faster service, at a time that suits your needs, and if anything goes wrong, the business is bonded and insured.
+Hiring an independent cleaner is the cheapest option for most landlords, but not always the best — that low price can come with hidden costs.
+You’re cleaning for paying guests, and complaints about slow turnovers or subpar cleaning could cost you valuable bookings.
+Paying more for an established company usually means faster service at a time that suits you, and if anything goes wrong, the business is bonded and insured.

-Before deciding on a cleaning company, do a quick search for “vacation rental cleaning services near me” and see what services are available in your area.
-To identify expert short-term rental cleaners, combine your search with common rental services such as Airbnb, TurnoverBnB, Onefinestay, and so on.
+Before deciding, search “vacation rental cleaning services near me” to see what’s available locally.
+To find expert short-term rental cleaners, combine your search with rental platforms like Airbnb, Turno (formerly TurnoverBnB), and Onefinestay.

 - Evolve Vacation Rental